simonepernice/RaspBerryPiFanController/manual/manual.md

     * if not specified the default value is 1000 milli-seconds
     * if the minimum duty cycle is too low, the fan may not run.
 To avoid that, *Fan Controller* starts the fan at 100% duty cycle for a short period, before setting the required dc.
 This parameter can be used together with minimum duty cycle to calibrate fan start up
 * t followed by the seconds the test should last
-    * after t seconds *Fan Controller* turns of the fan and exits
+    * after t seconds *Fan Controller* turns the fan off and exits
     * if not specified the default value is 10 seconds

 #Configuration settings